top of page

 Will the three train tracks that pass by, along Cagle, produce train whistles?

 We have been told that the dirt portion of Cagle Rd, to our north, will be paved for access to the highway.
 If an ambulance comes to pick one of us up, what route will they take to get us to the hospital?
-Would they first drive away from town by heading 3mi. north on Cagle, then come back towards town on Cornelia Hwy?
-Or would they take the more direct route on side streets and risk being delayed by one of three trains?
+Would they first drive away from town by heading 3mi. north on Cagle, then come back towards town 3mi. on Cornelia Hwy?
+Or would they take the more direct route on side streets and risk being delayed by one of two train crossings?

 What are the hours of operation?